How do life insurance payouts work?

 Notification

 This is when you first contact us to start the life insurance claims process.
-As a minimum, we'll need the policy number, the life insured's GP/Doctor's contact details, plus information about who you are and your relationship with the insured person.
+As a minimum, we'll need the policy holders name, policy number and cause of death.
+It could help to have the life insured's GP/Doctor's contact details.
+Plus information about who you are and your relationship with the insured person.
 Our claims team will let you know if we need any other information or documentation at this time.

 Assessment